moderndatacompany/dataos.info/docs/interfaces/cli/command_reference.md

 Use "dataos-ctl query-gateway [command] --help" for more information about a command.
 ```
-To learn more, refer to [Product Command Group](query-gateway/details.md).
+To learn more, refer to [Query-gateway Command Group](query-gateway/details.md).

 ## `resource`
 Manage resources in the DataOS®